CHCHE Courses (2018-19)

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6): second term.
 This course combines three parts.
 First, it will cover fundamental aspects of kinetics, mass-transport, and fluid physics that are relevant to microfluidic systems.
 Second, it will provide an understanding of how new technologies are invented and reduced to practice.
 Finally, students in the course will work together to design microfluidic systems that address challenges in Global Health, with an emphasis on students' inventive contributions and creativity.
 Students will be encouraged and helped, but not required, to develop their inventions further by working with OTT and entrepreneurial resources on campus.
 Participants in this course benefit from enrollment of students with diverse backgrounds and interests.
 For chemical engineers, suggested but not required courses are ChE 101 (Chemical Reaction Engineering) and ChE 103abc (Transport Phenomena).
 Students are encouraged to contact the instructor to discuss enrollment.
 Instructor: Ismagilov.

 ChE 114.
 Solid State NMR Spectroscopy For Materials Chemistry.
 9 units (3-3-3): second term.
 Principles and applications of solid state NMR spectroscopy will be addressed with focus on structure and dynamics characterization of organic and inorganic solids.
 NMR applications in the areas of heterogeneous catalysts, batteries, energy storage materials, etc. will be reviewed.
 More specific topics include NMR methods in solid state such as magic angle spinning (MAS), cross-polarization (CP), NMR of quadrupole nuclei, multiple pulse and multi-dimensional solid state NMR experiments, dynamics NMR.
 Hands-on experience will be provided via separate laboratory sessions using solid NMR spectrometers at Caltech Solid State NMR facility.
-Instructor: Hwang.
+Not offered 2018-19.

 ChE 115.
 Electronic Materials Processing.
 9 units (3-0-6): third term.
 Introduction into the gas-phase processing techniques used in the fabrication of electronic materials and devices.
 Kinetic theory of gases.
 Surface chemistry and gas-surface interaction dynamics.
 Film deposition techniques: physical and chemical vapor deposition, atomic layer epitaxy, liquid-phase epitaxy, molecular beam epitaxy.
 Introduction into plasmas and their role in patterned etching and layer deposition.
 Charging damage during plasma processing.
 Determination of key parameters that control the ion energy and flux to the wafer surface.
-Not offered 2017-18.
-Instructor: Giapis.
+Not offered 2018-19.

 ChE 118.
 Introduction to the Design of Chemical Systems.
 9 units (3-0-6): second term.
 Short-term, open-ended projects that require students to design a chemical process or product.
 Each team generates and filters ideas, identifies use cases and objectives, evaluates and selects a design strategy, develops a project budget, schedules milestones and tasks, and writes a proposal with supporting documentation.
 Each project must meet specified requirements for societal impact, budget, duration, person hours, environmental impact, safety, and ethics.
 Instructor: Vicic.

 Ch 120 ab.
 Nature of the Chemical Bond.
-Ch 120 a: 9 units (3-0-6), first term: Ch 120 b: (1-1-7), second term.
+Ch 120 a: 9 units (3-0-6), third term: Ch 120 b: (1-1-7), first term.
 Modern ideas of chemical bonding, with an emphasis on qualitative concepts useful for predictions of structures, energetics, excited states, and properties.
 Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces), including transition metal and organometallic systems with a focus on chemical reactivity.
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
 Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
 Instructor: Goddard.

 ChE 120.
 Optimal Design of Chemical Systems.
 9 units (1-6-2): third term.
 Short-term, open-ended projects that require students to design and build a chemical process or manufacture a chemical product.
 Each team selects a project after reviewing a collection of proposals.
 Students use chemical engineering principles to design, build, test, and optimize a system, component, or product that fulfills specified performance requirements, subject to constraints imposed by budget, schedule, logistics, environmental impact, safety, and ethics.
 Instructor: Vicic.